ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 The config file contains the paths to two important pieces of information -- the reference GFF3 and the extrinsic hints (bams).

 A major component of producing high quality comparative annotations is making use of RNA-seq and/or IsoSeq information.
-This information is used as hints to the `AUGUSTUS` gene finding tool along with `transMap`, and is a major component of cleaning up transcript projections.
+This information is used as hints to the `augustus` gene finding tool along with `transMap`, and is a major component of cleaning up transcript projections.
 This is also useful if you run the `augustusCGP` or `augustusPB` portions of the pipeline.

 A template for the config file is below.
 At a minimum, your config file must have the annotation section.
 A example config file is provided in the `test_data` folder.